vstinner/misc/cpython/pep-core_dev_process.rst

 * Triage bugs

-The newly promoted core developer will followed by a mentor during one month until they become confortable enough.
+The newly promoted core developer will followed by a mentor during one month until they become comfortable enough.
 Obviously, the mentoring can be extended if needed.

 If the result of the promotion vote is negative, it's ok, move back to the previous step, and retry later.
-Usually the vote can be retried 6 months later, time spent to address lacking skills (maybe with a mentor).
+Usually, the vote can be retried 6 months later, time spent to address lacking skills (maybe with a mentor).